PTI claims majority in Centre, Punjab

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Pakistan Tehreek-e-Insaf (PTI) on Monday claimed to have clinched enough numbers to form the coalition government in the Centre as well as Punjab with 168 lawmakers in the National Assembly and 180 in the Punjab Assembly, after a power-sharing formula was agreed with the Pakistan Muslim League-Quaid (PML-Q).
+ISLAMABAD: The Pakistan Tehreek-e-Insaf (PTI) Monday claimed to have clinched enough numbers to form coalition government in the Centre as well as Punjab with 168 lawmakers in the National Assembly and 180 in the Punjab Assembly, after power-sharing formula was agreed with the Pakistan Muslim League-Quaid (PML-Q).

 On the Punjab front, he explained that the House consisted of 371 members, however, owing to various factors, the provincial assembly was left with 358-60 members, whereas the PTI’s strength was 180, including independents and women reserved seats.